 Annually, about 50,000 Americans are diagnosed with oral or oropharyngeal cancer.

-But it’s notoriously difficult to diagnose, and most are not discovered until stage 3, when it’s often too late.
+This type of cancer is notoriously difficult to diagnose.
+Most are discovered in stage 3.
+That is often too late.
 That’s when the pain sets in, so there’s something to investigate, but the dysregulation has been present for so long that little can be done at that point.

 Cancer is one obvious area where a deeper understanding of the mouth, on the part of doctors, would go a long way toward better care.
 For example doctors tend to go right for extraction of the tumor, chemo and radiation, but if they don’t address the underlying cause, say HPV, the likelihood is high that it will just come back.